What Are Innocence Organizations?

 Why Support Is Needed

 Our clients do not have the resources to prove their innocence.
-The California Innocence Project provides pro bono services and pays all of the investigation and litigation costs for all of our cases–more than 1,500 cases each year.
-As an independent organization we must raise funding to continue our valuable work.
+The California Innocence Project provides pro bono services and pays all of the investigation and litigation costs for all of our cases — more than 1,500 cases each year.
+As an independent organization we must raise funds to continue our valuable work.
+We cannot free the innocent without help from the public.
 To make a tax-deductible donation to the California Innocence Project click here.

 We need your help.